BRIKEV/express-jsdoc-swagger-docs/docs/README.md

 ));
 ```

-You can find more examples [here](https://github.com/BRIKEV/express-jsdoc-swagger/tree/master/examples).
+You can find more examples [here](https://github.com/BRIKEV/express-jsdoc-swagger/tree/master/examples), or visit our [documentation](https://brikev.github.io/express-jsdoc-swagger-docs/#/).

 ## Validator

-We developed a new package that works as a validator of your API endpoints with the documentation you create with `express-jsdoc-swagger`.
+We developed a new package works as a validator of your API endpoints and the documentation you create with this package.
 This package is [express-oas-validator](https://github.com/BRIKEV/express-oas-validator).

 **Example**